mehulagg/gitlab/doc/administration/maintenance_mode/index.md

 ### Continuous Integration

-- No new jobs or pipelines, scheduled or otherwise, will start
+- No new jobs or pipelines start, scheduled or otherwise.
-- Those jobs that were already running, will continue to show status as 'running' in the Web UI, even if they finish running on GitLab Runner.
+- Jobs that were already running continue to have a `running` status in the GitLab UI, even if they finish running on the GitLab runner.
-**Note** It is recommended that you restart already running pipelines after Maintenance Mode is turned off.
-- If the job has been in 'running' state for longer than the project's time limit, it will **not** time out.
+- Jobs in the `running` state for longer than the project's time limit do not time out.
 - Pipelines cannot be started, retried or canceled.
 No new jobs can be created either.

-Once Maintenance Mode is disabled, new jobs are picked up again.
-The jobs that were in the running state before enabling Maintenance Mode, will resume, and their logs will start getting updated again.
+After Maintenance Mode is disabled, new jobs are picked up again.
+Jobs that were in the `running` state before enabling Maintenance Mode resume and their logs start updating again.

+NOTE:
+It is recommended that you restart previously `running` pipelines after Maintenance Mode is turned off.

 ### Deployments